Algebraization of Mochizuki's anabelian variation of ring structures, perfectoid geometry and formal groups: Existence of Universal -Formal Groups

-\bthm Let $K$ be a $p$-adic field and let $M=\okm$ be the monoid of non-zero elements of the ring of integers $\O_K$. \benumlab \item Then there is a universal $\okm$-formal group law over the ring $L_{\okm}$. \item Let $\sF_1$ be any $\okm$-formal group over a ring $R$ (for example a Lubin-Tate group).
+\bthm Let $K$ be a $p$-adic field and let $M=\okm$ be the monoid of non-zero elements of the ring of integers $\O_K$. \benumlab \item Then there is a universal $\okm$-formal group law over the ring $L_{\okm}$. \item Let $\sF_1$ be any $\okm$-formal group over a ring $R$ (for example a Lubin-Tate formal group).
 Then there is a homomorphism of rings $L_{\okm}\to R$ such that $\sF_1$ arises from the universal $\okm$-formal group $\sF$ over $L_{\okm}$. \eenum \ethm

-Let me stress that the construction of the ring $L_{\okm}$ and the universal formal group law over $L_{\okm}$ makes no explicit or implicit use of the ring structure of $K$--the ring which is used to start the construction is $\Z[\okm]$.
-So its construction is independent of the ring structures on $\okm\cup\{0\}$.

-\emph{Thus the universal $\okm$-formal group law over $L_{\okm}$ should be viewed as encoding the variation of additive structures on the set $\okm\cup\{ 0\}$ keeping its multiplicative structure fixed.}

-\brem The constructions carried out here should be viewed as being global (and also integral) in the sense that the universal formal group constructed here binds together all the unjilts of (any) $p$-adic field $K$ simultaneously (the only fixed datum is the monoid $\O^\tr\isom \okm$).
-The universal formal group law provides a (global) access to the additive structure.
-In contrast Mochizuki uses the $p$-adic logarithm to access the additive structure but this necessitates working over $\Q$ (as the $p$-adic logarithm is defined over $\Q$), and also forces one to work with individual unjilts of $K$.
-On the other hand I ignore the topology of the monoid $\okm$ completely but presumably more refined versions of my constructions could over come this defect.
-Nevertheless let me point out that there is a close resemblance between the two approaches: in Mochizuki's reconstruction theorem for $p$-adic fields the ring structure of a $p$-adic field emerges from the endomorphism ring of the Lubin-Tate character; and here the ring structure emerges from the endomorphism ring of the formal group. \erem
+\brem \ \benumlab \item Let me emphasize that the construction of the ring $L_{\okm}$ and the universal formal group law over $L_{\okm}$ makes no explicit or implicit use of the ring structure of $K$.
+Indeed, the construction of the monoid ring $\Z[\okm]$ of $\okm$ makes no reference to the additive structure of $K$ (or $\O_K$) and so the construction of Theorem~\ref{th:universal-Otr-formal-group} is independent of the additive structure of $\O_K$ and hence its construction is independent of the ring structures on $\okm\cup\{0\}$. \item Thus the universal $\okm$-formal group law over $L_{\okm}$ should be viewed as encoding the variation of additive structures on the set $\okm\cup\{ 0\}$ keeping its multiplicative structure fixed and is fully compatible with the ideas set out in \topics, \iut. \item The constructions carried out here should be viewed as being global and more importantly an integral one in the sense that the universal formal group constructed here binds together all $p$-adic field $K$ with multiplicative monoid isomorphic to $\okm$ (the only fixed datum in the construction is the monoid $\O^\tr\isom \okm$). \item The universal formal group law provides a (global) access to the additive structure. \item In contrast Mochizuki uses the $p$-adic logarithm to access the additive structure but this necessitates working over $\Q$ (as the $p$-adic logarithm is defined over $\Q$ and not over $\Z$).
+In particular the construction is not integral. \item On the other hand I ignore the topology of the monoid $\okm$ completely but presumably more refined versions of my constructions could over come this defect. \item Nevertheless let me point out that there is a close resemblance between the two approaches: in Mochizuki's reconstruction theorem for $p$-adic fields the ring structure of a $p$-adic field emerges from the endomorphism ring of the Lubin-Tate character; and here the ring structure emerges from the endomorphism ring of the formal group. \eenum \erem

 Let us note one further consequence which is relevant to us: \bcor Let $K$ be a $p$-adic field.
 For any $\alpha\in \okm$, there exists a power series representing the endomorphism of the universal $\okm$-formal group.
 This power series expresses $\alpha$ independently of the ring structures on $\O_K^\cdas=\okm\cup\{ 0\}$. \ecor